 The Company's leased assets primarily consist of operating leases for office space, equipment and vehicles.
 At the inception of a contract, the Company determines whether a contract contains a lease, and if a lease is identified, whether it is an operating or finance lease.
 In determining whether a contract contains a lease, the Company considers whether (1) it has the right to obtain substantially all of the economic benefits from the use of the asset throughout the term of the contract, (2) it has the right to direct how and for what purpose the asset is used throughout the term of the contract and (3) it has the right to operate the asset throughout the term of the contract without the lessor having the right to change the terms of the contract.
 The Company leases vehicles in certain locations primarily as an employee benefit and these leases are classified as either operating or finance leases.
-The Company does not have finance leases that are material to the Company's consolidated financial statements.
-Some of the Company's lease agreements contain both lease and non-lease components.
+The Company's lease agreements contain both lease and non-lease components.
 The Company separates lease components from non-lease components for all the Company's lease assets.
 The consideration in the lease contract is allocated to the lease and non-lease components based on the estimated standalone prices.
 The Company's lease agreements, mainly for office space, may include options to extend or terminate the lease before the expiration date.
 The Company includes such options when determining the lease term when it is reasonably certain that the Company will exercise that option.